-Don’t be scared of recruiting volunteers according to the needs of the church.
+Don’t be scared of recruiting new volunteers according to the needs of the church.
 God doesn’t just supply random gifts to the church.
 Instead, "my God will supply every need of yours according to his riches in glory in Christ Jesus” (Phil.
 4:19).

-This is how church volunteers should think.
+This is how church leaders and volunteers should think.
 “What does the church need?”
 The church isn’t a conduit for my individual mission.
 It’s a body that God has created through Christ.
 As a church leader, you don’t have to be apologetic about that.

 Structure the needs.

-Clearly present the needs.
+Make sure to clearly present the needs.

 Say “yes” to serving-oriented energy.

-Create volunteer class.
+Create a volunteer class.